Stephen-J-Whitaker/wild-carbon/README.md

             An exception to these above button styles is that the remove button on the basket page has red text as a warning to the user.

+            The ‘back to top’, ‘contact’ (symbolized with an envelope) and ‘Facebook’ button are circles that obtain an outline on hover to indicate that they are clickable.
+The were designed this way for aesthetics and to add interest for the user.

         -   Forms

             All forms on the site are styled with Django Python package Crispy Forms.
 The form inputs have a very pale green background for aesthetics.